turboturtleD/etsy-v3-oauth2-nodeJS/README.md

 **EtsyClient.request()** accepts an **operationId** string matching one of Etsy openapi operationId values, followed by a **parameter** object in the following format:

-`EtsyClient.request('operationId', { parameterKey : parameterValue, parameterKey2 : parameterValue2, ...}, access_token, requestBody)`
+`EtsyClient.request('operationId', { parameterKey : parameterValue, parameterKey2 : parameterValue2, ...}, enhanced_token, requestBody)`

 If the **access_token** is not provided, or if it is set to a value of **null**, it will not be included in the actual request.
 OAuth2 restricted endpoints should fail if authentication is required and not supplied.